FairwindsOps/insights-docs/docs/configure/cli/automation-rules.md

 * [Policies Configuration with CLI](/configure/cli/settings)

 ## Testing Automation Rules
-Before pushing Automation Rules to Insights, you can use the CLI to check if the results will work as expected:
+Before pushing Automation Rules to Insights, you can use the CLI to check if the results will work as expected.
 For the testing, you will need to create a rule file and action item file.
-You also have the option to create an expected output file to compare to the actual result:
+You also have the option to create an expected output file to compare to the actual result.

 Rule file example, default file name is ./rule.js:
 ```js